nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "No!"

 "It was in The Black Issue---oh, a long time ago now.
 Man bought a house on One Hundred Forty-ninth Street and they dared him to move in.
 Sent letters and all.
 But he went on in.
-And less'n a week after he moved in, they blew him out---bajoey!---just like that."
+And less &rsquo;n a week after he moved in, they blew him out---bajoey!---just like that."

 "Well I never in all my life!"

-"'Deed they did.
+"Deed they did.
 And Miss Cramp is worried and mad and everything.
-You ought to 've heard her last night talking to this southern woman."
+You ought to &rsquo;ve heard her last night talking to this southern woman."

 Linda decidedly had the floor now and she did not intend to relinquish it.